kyang5/coursedescriptions/source/bscs.rst

 Overview
 ---------

 The B.S. degree program in computer science provides a balance between theoretical foundations and applied computer science with the ultimate goal of presenting knowledge likely to be of ongoing value throughout one's career.
-The preparation of the B.S. is aimed at students who want pursue a career as an industry practicioners and/or as an academic.
+The preparation of the B.S. is aimed at students who want pursue a career as an industry practitioners and/or as an academic.

 Curriculum